Torbsquad/anonymouse/README.md

  i wish anon were not kill

- code requires process.env.anon to be a discord-bot-token (better not a client-user, just to be safe)
+ code requires process.env.anon to be a discord-bot-token (better not a client-user, just to be safe ..)